 The hepatitis B vaccine is very effective in protecting against the hepatitis B virus.
 Approximately 90 percent of people who receive the vaccine will become fully immune to the virus.
-It is given in a series of three shots.
-The entire series of shots is required to provide full immunity.
-The vaccine is safe with very few adverse reactions.
+The entire series of shots is required to provide full immunity, and there are very few adverse reactions.

 A licensed physician or other healthcare professional will perform or supervise the vaccinations.